Feds passed up chance to lock in more Pfizer vaccine doses

 It was not immediately clear what, if any, impact the order would have on other nations' abilities to access the vaccines.
 Canadian Prime Minister Justin Trudeau announced Monday he expects his country to receive about 250,000 doses of a vaccine from Pfizer by the end of the year.

-The Food and Drug Administration is to meet Thursday to conduct a final review of the Pfizer drug, and it will meet later this month on a vaccine developed by Moderna.
+The Food and Drug Administration's panel of outside vaccine experts is to meet Thursday to conduct a final review of the Pfizer drug, and it will meet later this month on a vaccine developed by Moderna.
+The FDA is not required to follow the panel's advice, though it usually does.
+Agency decisions on the two drugs are expected within days of each meeting.
 Both have been determined to be 95% effective against the virus that causes COVID-19.
 Plans call for distributing and then administering about 40 million doses of the two companies’ vaccines by the end of the year — with the first doses shipping within hours of FDA clearance.

 Biden said Friday that “there’s no detailed plan that we’ve seen” for how to get the vaccines out of containers, into syringes and then into people’s arms.